Zelensky spoke about the work on the supply of new types of weapons to Ukraine

-Zelensky announced work on the supply of weapons previously not provided to Kyiv

-President of Ukraine Volodymyr Zelensky, following a meeting with his American counterpart Joe Biden, said in a video message in his Telegram-channel that the countries are working together on the supply of new types of weapons to Kyiv, which were not previously reported.
+The United States and Ukraine are working together to supply Kyiv with long-range weapons and other weapons that were not previously included in military aid packages.
+This was announced by Ukrainian President Volodymyr Zelensky on Monday, February 20.

-“We are working on the supply of long-range weapons and other types of weapons that were not previously in support packages,” he said.
+“We are working on the supply of long-range weapons and other types of weapons that were not previously in support packages,” he said in his video message on the Telegram channel.

 #Zelensky #spoke #work #supply #types #weapons #Ukraine